 - Take a short detour when leaving the plantation to visit the Boone Hall Produce Stand.
 Let the kids get some produce fresh from the source.

-- Isle of Palms – It’s only about thirty minutes away and offers a laid back small-town beach, awesome shells, and our favorite eco-trip (see post).
+- Isle of Palms – It’s only about thirty minutes away and offers a laid back small-town beach, awesome shells, and our favorite eco-trip from the Isle of Palms.

 Boone Hall Plantation is not only the oldest continually working plantation in the country, it is also one of the most beautiful.
 This is living history which tells the history of the plantation and how it has changed to continue to function as a family farm today.